Rose Tyler: With the Tenth Doctor

 In an interview with SFX producer Phil Collinson stated that after the Doctor regenerates the "initial dynamic changes because [Rose] has to learn to trust him again".
 Piper added that as the Doctor is incapacitated Rose consequently feels "unloved", "isolated" and "like she's lost her best friend".
-In the Doctor's absence Rose relies on her observations of him and tries to mimic his actions.
+Rose relies on her observations of the Doctor in his absence and tries to mimic his actions.
 Collinson felt it was important to resolve any mistrust between the pair by the end of the Christmas Special, as the public had responded well to Rose and the Doctor's friendship previously.
 Davies had scripted dialogue in "The Christmas Invasion" explaining the newly regenerated Doctor's estuary English accent by stating he had imprinted on Rose and adopted her way of speaking.
-However, due to time constraints this sequence was not filmed.
+However, due to time constraints, this sequence was not filmed.
 Discussing how Rose had developed by the second series, Piper described her as having "come on in leaps and bounds" and stated she is now "a lot more proactive."
 She felt that there is a "different kind of energy" between Rose and the Tenth Doctor, whilst Tennant remarked that the audience would get to see the Doctor-companion relationship "developing and becoming something that it maybe hasn't before."
 Piper stated that with the Tenth Doctor, Rose is "more tetchy and more possessive" over him as "she feels like she's lost him once and doesn't want to lose him again".
 She cited Rose's "catfight" with former companion Sarah Jane Smith in "School Reunion" as evidence of this.
 Discussing the possibility of Rose and the Tenth Doctor becoming more romantically involved Piper stated "You want it to happen, but at the same time you don't want it to happen".
 Tennant likened the dynamic between the pair to that of Dana Scully (Gillian Anderson) and Fox Mulder (David Duchovny) in The X-Files.
 Both Tennant and Piper agreed that the expectation of the relationship is more exciting than having it realised.
 To add to the tragedy of their separation, Davies scripted the series two story arc so that Rose and the Doctor would be indirectly responsible for their separation.
 "It's deliberate when that happens [the Doctor and Rose's arrogance]", said Davies, "and they do pay the price.
 In "Tooth and Claw", they set up the very thing — Torchwood — that separates them in the end.
 It's sort of their own fault."
 Though Davies left the Doctor's response to Rose's declaration of love in "Doomsday" unstated, Gardner felt strongly that the character reciprocated her feelings.
-On the commentary for the episode she stated that she would "confirm to the world" that he was going to "say it back."
+On the commentary for the episode, she stated that she would "confirm to the world" that he was going to "say it back."